Wall Street Journal Recommended Cooking Class for Kids

 Our VIP-only Facebook group is a safe place to ask questions, get encouragement and share stories of your cooking classes.
 You’ll feel the community of other families walking the same road AND get extra tips, motivation, and answers from the teacher, Katie Kimball.

 In the Kids Cook Real Food eCourse, we really strive to keep all the ingredients simple, basic groceries, but the one ingredient that is a little harder to source is high-quality gelatin.
 Our Beginners learn the awesome fine motor skill of pouring, and to help them practice, (although mostly just for fun), we make homemade gelatin with 100% fruit juice.
-With this bonus, VIP members will get half off grass-fed gelatin at Perfect Supplements, saving over $17!
+With this bonus, VIPs will get half off grass-fed gelatin at Perfect Supplements, saving over $17!

 The kids and I filmed a “one year later” update to show how to use the Instant Pot to achieve 3 of the original class skills: Browning Ground Meat, Steaming Vegetables, and Cooking Dry Beans.